 Some staff at the University of Sussex and 60 other universities voted to take industrial action in the 2019 autumn term.
 Find out how we are supporting you and why the strikes happened.

-Why the strikes are happening
+Why the strikes happened

-A trade union representing some University staff (University and College Union or UCU) has announced eight days of strikes, between 25 November and 4 December (inclusive), in relation to ongoing disputes about pay and pensions.
+A trade union representing some University staff (University and College Union or UCU) announced eight days of strikes, between 25 November and 4 December (inclusive), in relation to ongoing disputes about pay and pensions.

 We want to keep you updated with what you need to know.
 The University is committed to making sure the impact on your studies is at an absolute minimum and will be doing everything we can to support you.

 While industrial action means disruption for many in our community, it is a legal right for workers in the UK and we’re committed to maintaining respect, safety and good relations between students and staff throughout, and beyond, any period of industrial action.